Indianapolis 500 drivers, race time and how to watch

 The speedway adds, “There was a period between 1947-55 when milk was apparently no longer offered, but the practice was revived in 1956 and has been a tradition ever since.”

-The Indiana Dairy Association revealed May 23 that 17 out of the 33 drivers in the 2018 race have asked for whole milk.
+The Indiana Dairy Association revealed May 23 that 17 out of the 33 drivers in the 2018 race have requested whole milk.

 The Associated Press contributed to this report.